nv-morpheus/morpheus-experimental/ids-detection/README.md

-## Intrusion detection using Lightweight Online Detector of Anomalies (LODA)
+## Intrusion Detection Using Lightweight Online Detector of Anomalies (LODA)

 ## Use Case
 Intrusion detection using Lightweight Online Detector of Anomalies (LODA)